minagawah/solid-principles-crockford/docs/react.md

   </span>
 );

-// This will result in error... const Developer = ({ drink, place }) => {
+const Developer = ({ drink, place }) => {
   const developerDrink = () => 'coffee';
   return (
-    {/* Are you not passing 'food'? */}
     <Person
       drink={developerDrink}
       place={place}